project-io-group/vmms-backend/README.md

 **WARNING: the app WON'T RUN at all without the above mentioned ENVIRONMENT VARIABLE!!!**

 #### Defining e-mail subjects and recipients
 You can define e-mail subjects and recipients by **POST**ing at `/email/configure` with `Content-Type: application/json` a JSON of which example is in the `email_configuration_example.json` as a request body.
-Each new configuration overwrites the previous one, incorrect configurations cause removal of an existing configuration.
+Each new configuration overwrites the previous one.